AliciaAPerez/Analyzing-Game-Purchase-and-Demographic-Data-with-Pandas/README.md

 *[Overview](#overview)

 ## General Info
-This code is to analyzes the gender and age breakdown of the game purchase data for "Heroes of Pymoli" in order to evaluate the demographics and buying habits of the players who purchase game items.
+This code is to analyze the gender and age breakdown of the game purchase data for "Heroes of Pymoli" in order to evaluate the demographics and buying habits of the players who purchase game items.

 ## Technologies
 Project is created with: